Hadar933/Dijkstra/README.md

 also:

--the source and destination nodes are chosen by the user (two right clicks with the mouse) -the user can "draw" (left mouse click) on the screen pixels that represents a node that doesnt exist, and therefore the algorithm wont use in runtime (these can be thought of as barriers, and they are colored black)
+- the source and destination nodes are chosen by the user (two right clicks with the mouse)
+- the user can "draw" (left mouse click) on the screen pixels that represents a node that doesnt exist, and therefore the algorithm wont use in runtime (these can be thought of as barriers, and they are colored black)

  -------------------------------------------------------------------------------